Sweetwater in the News

 her husband.
 Carter, who

-previously worked with her
+previously worked with

-husband at Monte Vista
+her husband at Monte

-High School, told the
+Vista High School, told

-school's athletic director
+the school's athletic

-that Ed Carberry had
+director that Ed Carberry

-urged a player to take a
+had urged a player to

-weight-gaining substance.
+substance.
+Carter

-Carter eventually quit
+eventually quit Monte

-Monte Vista and was hired
+Vista and was hired at

-at Orange Glen and
+Orange Glen and

 Carberry later became